 - Trilafon (perphenazine) is less likely to cause heart problems or changes in blood pressure.

-- Compared to other antipsychotics, it has a lower risk of weight gain, hyperglycemia, and hyperlipidemia.
+- Compared to other antipsychotics, this drug has a lower risk of weight gain, high blood sugars, and high cholesterol.

-- The Geodon (Ziprasidone) capsule is available as a generic.
+- Geodon (ziprasidone) capsule is available as a generic.